yell0w4x/cobra/README.md

 Or put the hook files with the names e.g. `before_build.py` or `before_build.sh`.
 For shell script `chmod +x before_build.sh` is necessary.

-Cobra searches for `.py` file first if found imports it and execute `hook` fucntion as.
+Cobra searches for `.py` file first if found imports it and execute `hook` function as.

 ```python
 hook(hook_name=hook_name, hooks_dir=hooks_dir, backup_dir=backup_dir,